hay/chantek/README.md

 * Written by [Hay Kranen](http://github.com/hay)

 ## Running
-To run the server simply run `server.py` in the `app` folder.
+To run the server simply run `server.py` root.
 There's also a `wsgi` configuration example for production use.

 For debugging purposes try running `server.py` with the `debug=1` flag:

-    $ python app/server.py --debug=1
+    $ python server.py --debug=1

-## Writing a Chantek command
+## Chantek Commands
+Commands go in the `commands` folder.
+Every command should be in a subfolder, with at least a `__init__.py` file (this should be empty) and a `command.py` file.

-The simplest command has a structure like this:
+The simplest `command.py` file has a structure like this:

     def run(args):
         return "hello world"